 Finding affordable real estate and apartments for rent in Bloomingdale can be tricky.
 Having said that, this area might be the place to get the best of both worlds.
 Based on factors like home/rental affordability and appreciation rates, this area has received an above average score in the housing category.
 A healthy real estate market can lead to wealth appreciation for property owners, as rising property values can contribute to homeowners' equity, financial stability and the ability to build long-term wealth.

-Bloomingdale real estate prices and overall affordability will play a huge role in determining if the area is the right fit for you.
-Of course there are probably some other items on your “wish list”, but even before they are considered, let’s take a look at the home prices and affordability in Bloomingdale.
+There are many factors that go into deciding if an area is the right fit for your lifestyle.
+Certain “must haves” like low crime, great schools and nearby amenities are all at the top of most people's lists.
+But before even considering if those options are attainable, we'll need to know if the real estate in Bloomingdale is actually affordable.
 Median real estate prices in Bloomingdale come in at $203,900, which is 22.2% higher than the Florida average.
 The home price to income ratio compares the median home prices to the median household income.
 In Bloomingdale, the home price to income ratio is 2.4, which is 29.4% lower than the Florida average.

 |Average one way commute||33min||27min||26min|

 |Workers who drive to work||82.4%||79.5%||76.4%|

 |Workers who take public transit||0.9%||2.1%||5.1%|